Investment Practices, Beliefs, Truisms

 We want the market to agree with us….but later.

-The math of investing is asymmetric.
+We see the math of investing is asymmetric.
 If you are down 33%, you need to be up 50% to break even.
 If you are down 50%, you need to be up 100%.
-Therefore, avoiding large losses is the best way to maximize your compounded returns.
+Therefore, avoiding large losses can be the best way to maximize your compounded returns.

-There are only three possible actions with respect to every investment: ‘Buy’, ‘Short’ and ‘Ignore’.
+We see only three possible actions with respect to every prospective investment position: ‘Go long’, ‘Go short’ and ‘Ignore’.

 If markets were predictable, trillionaires would exist.